Lace Tennis Shoes

 However, not all tennis players are comfortable wearing shoelaces.

-Some players find them too tight or uncomfortable, while others don’t like how they look.
-If you’re one of those players, there are a few ways to get around using shoelaces.
+Some players find shoelaces too tight or uncomfortable, while others don’t like how they look.
+If you’re one of those players, there are a few ways to avoid using shoelaces.

 Option 1: Use a Bootlace